emdo2841/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that deletes all the regular files (not the directories) with a .js script that counts the number of directories and sub-directories in the current directory script that displays the 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once
+Write a script that deletes all the regular files (not the directories) with a .js script that counts the number of directories and sub-directories in the current directory script that displays the 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once  README.md Display the number of lines that contain the pattern “bin” in the file /etc/pa Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwsplay all lines of the file /etc/ssh/sshd_config starting with a letterd eplace all characters A and c from input to Z and e respectively.
+Create a script that removes all letters c and C from input Write a script that reverse its input. script that displays all users and their home directories, sorted by users.